 Introduction

-In view of the above, there is a need to develop methods for estimating the uncertainty of dynamic measurements that would meet international requirements for estimating the characteristics of the quality of measurements, which is a topical scientific task in the field of metrology International standards JCGM 100:2008 (GUM 1995 with minor corrections), JCGM 102:2011, JCGM 104:2009, ISO/IEC Guide 98-1:2009 «Uncertainty of measurement – Part 1: Introduction to the expression of uncertainty in measurement», support the use of combined uncertainty uc (y) as a parameter for quantifying the uncertainty of the measurement result [1 - 4].
+In view of the above, there is a need to develop methods for estimating the uncertainty of dynamic measurements that meet international requirements for evaluating and expressing the quality of measurements, which is a topical scientific task in the field of metrology.
+International standards support the use of combined uncertainty uc (y) as a parameter for quantifying the uncertainty of the measurement result [1]-[4].

-Although the combined uncertainty uc (u) can be widely used to express the uncertainty of the measurement result, however, in some cases: in trade, industry and regulatory acts, and when it comes to health and safety, it is advisable to further specify an interval measure of uncertainty that determines the interval for the measurement result.
-An additional measure of uncertainty, which corresponds to interval estimation of uncertainty, is called expanded uncertainty.
+Although uc (u) is widely used to express uncertainty, in some cases, such as in trade, industry, regulatory acts or issues of health and safety, it is advisable to further specify a measure of uncertainty that determines the interval for the measurement result.
+This additional measure of uncertainty, which corresponds to interval estimation, is called expanded uncertainty.

-Therefore, the task of evaluating the trust level for calculating the expanded measurement uncertainty with the use of a particular measurement tool is relevant.
+It is therefore relevant to determine a particular measurement technique to evaluate the trust level for calculating expanded measurement uncertainty.

-The purpose of the article is to develop a mathematical apparatus for estimating the confidence level in calculating the expanded uncertainty of measuring the activity of ions taking into account the manufacturer's (developer's) and consumer control errors, which will enable to establish the interval around the measurement result of the ion activity, within which the majority of the distribution of values which can be attributed to the measured value.
+The purpose of the article is to develop a mathematical apparatus for estimating the confidence level in calculating the expanded uncertainty of measurements of ion activity, taking into account the manufacturer's (developer's) and consumer’s control errors, which will make it possible to establish the interval around the measurement result within which the majority of the distribution of values can be attributed to the measured value.

 MAIN MATERIALS OF THE RESEARCH

-In literary sources [1 - 9], only a partial consideration is given to ways of establishing a trust level for calculating the expanded uncertainty of measurement.
-The mathematical apparatus that would allow reasonable confidence level set in the concept of measurement uncertainty is not described.
-It is therefore advisable to propose and describe a methodology for estimating trust level based on the control errors of the manufacturer and the consumer, which will allow to establish the value of the coefficient of coverage k for the calculation of the expanded uncertainty of measurement on an example of the use of the developed means for measuring the activity of ions.
+In the literature [1]-[9], only partial consideration is given to methods of establishing a trust level for calculating the expanded uncertainty of measurement.
+A mathematical apparatus that would allow a reasonable confidence level in the uncertainty measurement is not described.
+It is therefore advisable to propose and describe a methodology for estimating trust level based on the control errors of the manufacturer and the consumer, which will make it possible to establish the value of the coefficient of coverage k for the calculation of the expanded uncertainty of measurement.
+As an example, the developed means was used to measure the activity of ions.

-The confidence level for calculating the expanded uncertainty is proposed based on the control errors of the manufacturer and the consumer by the formula
+The confidence level for calculating the expanded uncertainty is proposed based on the control errors of the manufacturer and the consumer using the formula

 , (1)

-where α is control errors of the manufacturer; β is control errors of the consumer; Pn is the total value of control errors.
+where α represents the control errors of the manufacturer, β represents the control errors of the consumer and Pn represents the total value of control errors.

-The procedure for determining the confidence level is described on the basis of using the combined uncertainty of the results of reusable measurements of ion activity using a measuring instrument built on the principle of converting voltage to frequency [10, 11], which is described by such a transformation equation
+The procedure for determining the confidence level is described on the basis of the combined uncertainty of the results of reusable measurements of ion activity using a measuring instrument built on the principle of converting voltage to frequency [10], [11], which is described by the following transformation equation:

 , (2)

-where рХі is activity of ions; is temperature coefficient of steepness, equal to 198,4·10-3; t is the temperature of the medium under investigation; k2 is gain scaling factor (DA1, DA2, fig. 1); Upow is value of the reference voltage of the voltage converter in the frequency (10 V); τ = RC is the time constant of the voltage converter in a frequency that is used to set the full scale output frequency range (R = 1 kOm, С = 47 µF); f0 is frequency of the quartz resonator microcontroller (20 МHz) is the standard potential of the reference electrode at the initial isopotential point.; is charge of the i-th ion [11].
+where рХі is the activity of the ions; 𝛼t is the temperature coefficient of steepness, equal to 198.4 × 10–3 °C–1; t is the temperature of the medium under investigation, k2 is the gain scaling factor (DA1 and DA2 in Figure 1), Upow is the value of the reference voltage of the voltage converter at a frequency of 10 V; τ = RC is the time constant of the voltage converter at a frequency that is used to set the full scale output frequency range (R = 1 kOm, С = 47 µF), f0 is the frequency of the quartz resonator microcontroller (20 МHz), U0 is the standard potential of the reference electrode at the initial isopotential point and na is the charge of the ith ion [11].